 The partner in the relationship who was poached can be called the cheater.
 This is the person who strayed from his or her relationship and formed a new one.
 The cheaters in the survey reported as the weeks went on, feeling more and more drawn to alternatives.
 In other words, they were tempted to stray again and look for a new romantic partner.

 Other studies have found similar results and illustrate that the famous cliché often rings true.
 Research from the University of Denver found that a person who cheats in a relationship is three-and-a-half times more likely than someone who has never cheated to commit infidelity again in another relationship.
 Many would say that this is obvious, and perhaps a more interesting fact from the study is about the cheated-on partner.
 Someone who has been betrayed is more likely to experience infidelity again in another relationship.
 The experience of infidelity becomes a risk factor for infidelity.

 Can We Learn From Our Mistakes?

-With such clear evidence that cheating perpetuates cheating, it would seem that we could become enlightened and make the choice to not engage in cheating or to not be victimized by infidelity.
+With such clear evidence that cheating perpetuates cheating, it would seem that we could become enlightened and make a choice to not engage in cheating or to not be victimized by infidelity.
 This is easier said than done.
 Neither study can explain why cheaters keep cheating or why victims keep getting betrayed.
-Is it something inherent in the nature of each person?
+Is it something in the inherent nature of each person?
 Are they naturally drawn to each other?
 Is there something about the act of infidelity that keeps a person coming back for more?